Change in Directors in a Company – Appointment and Removal of Directors

 - shareholders confirm the additional director’s appointment in a general meeting.

 Re-designation is not actually a change in Director but its more a change in post.
-But even In such cases, Company has to file DIR -12 within 30 days of such re-designation.
+Company has to file DIR -12 within 30 days of such re-designation.

 4. Alternate Director –